Justice Crew

-Justice Crew were an Australian dance and music group consisting of John and Len Pearce, Lukas Bellesini, Paul Merciadez, Samson Smith, and Solo Tohi.
+Justice Crew are an Australian dance and music group consisting of John and Len Pearce, Lukas Bellesini, Paul Merciadez, Samson Smith, and Solo Tohi.
 Although the group is Australian, members Samson and Solo are from New Zealand.
 The group originally formed in 2009 as a dance troupe and rose to fame the following year as winners of the fourth season of Australia's Got Talent.
 Justice Crew subsequently signed a record deal with Sony Music Australia and became recording artists.
 As of 2018, they are an independent music group.

 Justice Crew's first three singles "And Then We Dance", "Friday to Sunday" and "Dance with Me" achieved moderate success on the ARIA Singles Chart.
 The group earned their first number-one single with "Boom Boom", which was certified six times platinum by the Australian Recording Industry Association.
 Subsequent singles "Best Night" and "Everybody" were top-ten hits, and "Que Sera" became their second number-one single.
 Since becoming recording artists, Justice Crew has been nominated for eight ARIA Music Awards and has toured with international artists such as Chris Brown, Janet Jackson, One Direction, Kesha and Pitbull.